-Why designate your cy pres award to LAAC?
+Why designate your cy pres award to The Legal Aid Association of California?

-LAAC is a statewide membership association of over 100 public interest law nonprofits that provide free civil legal services to low-income people and communities throughout California.
+The Legal Aid Association of California (LAAC) is the statewide membership association of over 100 public interest law nonprofits that provide free civil legal services and legal aid to low-income people and communities throughout California.
 LAAC member organizations provide legal assistance on a broad array of substantive issues, ranging from general poverty law to civil rights to immigration, and also serve a wide range of low-income and vulnerable populations.

 What is cy pres (also known as residual funds)?